Thursday, January 13, 2022

 But in the meantime hopefully by being a little less about the negative, I’m teaching my brain, one cell at a time, to tell a more positive story.

 It’s also not about looking on the bright side.
-That’s too Pollyannaish for me and too lame to be real.
-It’s just you lying to yourself trying to make things all better when sometimes you just have to sit with the things that aren’t better, and let them be that way.
+Sometimes you just have to sit with the things that aren’t positive, and let them be that way.

 It’s not even about manifesting positive things.
 I don’t believe in that whole “think positive” self-help feel good nonsense.
 Wanting something to be a certain way doesn’t make it so.